-- An object contains - data (like fields of a struct) - functions that operate over that data - Code outside the object can access the data only through the object's functions. - If the representation of the data inside the object needs to change: - Only the object's function definitions must be redefined to adapt to the changes. - The code outside the object does not need to change, it accesses the object in the same way.
+- An object (instance of a class) contains - data (like fields of a struct) - functions that operate over that data - Code outside the object can access the data only through the object's functions. - If the representation of the data inside the object needs to change: - Only the object's function definitions must be redefined to adapt to the changes. - The code outside the object does not need to change, it accesses the object in the same way.